Major histocompatibility complex: MHC class II

 MHC class II thus mediates immunization to—or, if APCs polarize Th_{0} cells principally to T_{reg} cells, immune tolerance of—an antigen.
 The polarization during primary exposure to an antigen is key in determining a number of chronic diseases, such as inflammatory bowel diseases and asthma, by skewing the immune response that memory Th cells coordinate when their memory recall is triggered upon secondary exposure to similar antigens.
 B cells express MHC class II to present antigens to Th_{0}, but when their B cell receptors bind matching epitopes, interactions which are not mediated by MHC, these activated B cells secrete soluble immunoglobulins: antibody molecules mediating humoral immunity.

 Class II MHC molecules are also heterodimers, genes for both α and β subunits are polymorphic and located within MHC class II subregion.
-The peptide-binding groove of MHC-II molecules is formed by the N-terminal domains of both subunits of the heterodimer, α1 and β1, unlike MHC-I molecules, where two domains of the same chain are involved.
-In addition, both subunits of MHC-II contain transmembrane helix and immunoglobulin domains α2 or β2 that can be recognized by CD4 co-receptors.
+The peptide-binding groove of MHC-II molecules is formed by the N-terminal domains of both subunits of the heterodimer, α_{1} and β_{1}, unlike MHC-I molecules, where two domains of the same chain are involved.
+In addition, both subunits of MHC-II contain transmembrane helix and immunoglobulin domains α_{2} or β_{2} that can be recognized by CD4 co-receptors.
 In this way, MHC molecules guide the type of lymphocytes that may bind to the given antigen with high affinity, as different lymphocytes express different T-Cell Receptor (TCR) co-receptors.